SyntheticFunk/carms-mini-platform/README.md

 The end result is a Postgres-backed warehouse that allows reviewers to run SQL queries against program metadata and multiple representations of program descriptions.

+## Development Notes

+- **Approximate time spent:** ~7 hours end-to-end
+  This includes environment setup, data inspection, schema design, ingestion logic, visualization, orchestration, API exposure, and documentation.

+- **Use of AI tooling:**
+  ChatGPT was used as a development aid for brainstorming, debugging, and iteration (similar to how one might use Stack Overflow or documentation search).
+  All architectural decisions, validation steps, and final implementation choices were made by the author, and the system was built, tested, and verified locally.

 ---

 ## Key Design Principles